CloCkWeRX/chef-openoffice/README.md

 ### <a name="recipes-headless"></a> headless

 Installs the headless (no X) core of OpenOffice.
+Optionally provides init scripts.

 ### <a name="recipes-apps"></a> apps